lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/intro.md

 Since C and C++ are the base languages of virtually all other programming languages
-(Java virtual machine, Python, Perl, PHP and Node.js interpreters, etc.), implementing user space tracing for an unsupported language is just a matter of using the LTTng-UST C API at the right places.
+(Java virtual machine, Python, Perl, PHP and Node.js interpreters, to name a few), implementing user space tracing for an unsupported language is just a matter of using the LTTng-UST C API at the right places.

 The usual work flow to instrument a user space C application with LTTng-UST is: